-All persons in the United States whose Private Information was compromised as a result of the Data Breach reported by Defendant (the "Class").
+All persons in the United States whose PII and/or PHI was compromised as a result of the Data Breach (the "Class").

-Florida Subclass
+Michigan Subclass

-All persons in the state of Florida whose Private Information was compromised as a result of the Data Breach reported by Defendant (the "Florida Subclass").
+All persons in the state of Michigan whose PII and/or PHI was compromised as a result of the Data Breach (the "Michigan Subclass").

-- Excluded from the Classes are Defendant and its parents or subsidiaries, 143. any entities in which it has a controlling interest, as well as its officers, directors, affiliates, legal representatives, heirs, predecessors, successors, and assigns.
-Also excluded is any Judge to whom this case is assigned as well as their judicial staff and immediate family members. - Plaintiff reserves the right to modify or amend the definition of the proposed 144.
-Classes, as well as add subclasses, before the Court determines whether certification is appropriate.

-- The proposed Class meets the criteria for certification under Fed.
+- 152. Excluded from the Classes are Defendant and its parents or subsidiaries, any entities in which it has a controlling interest, as well as its officers, directors, affiliates, legal representatives, heirs, predecessors, successors, and assigns.
+Also excluded is any Judge to whom this case is assigned as well as their judicial staff and immediate family members. - 153.
+Plaintiff reserves the right to modify or amend the definition of the proposed Classes, as well as add subclasses, before the Court determines whether certification is appropriate. - 154.
+The proposed Class meets the criteria for certification under Fed.
 R. Civ.
-P. 145.
-23(a), (b)(2), and (b)(3). - Numerosity.
+P. 23(a), (b)(2), and (b)(3).

+- 155. Numerosity.
 The Class Members are so numerous that joinder of all members is impracticable.
-Although the precise number of such persons is unknown to Plaintiff and exclusively in the possession of Defendant, upon information and belief, thousands of individuals were impacted in the Data Breach. - Commonality.
-There are questions of law and fact common to the Class 147. which predominate over any questions affecting only individual Class Members.
+Although the precise number of such persons is currently unknown to Plaintiff and exclusively in the possession of Defendant, according to the Data Breach Today, at least 2.5 million persons were impacted in the Data Breach.46 Thus, the Class is sufficiently numerous to warrant certification. - 156.
+Commonality.
+There are questions of law and fact common to the Class which predominate over any questions affecting only individual Class Members.
 These common questions of law and fact include, without limitation: - a.
 Whether Defendant engaged in the conduct alleged herein; - b.
 Whether Defendant's conduct violated the FTCA and/or HIPAA; - c.
 When Defendant learned of the Data Breach; - d.
 Whether Defendant's response to the Data Breach was adequate; - e.
 Whether Defendant unlawfully lost or disclosed Plaintiff's and Class Members' Private Information; - f.
 Whether Defendant failed to implement and maintain reasonable security procedures and practices appropriate to the nature and scope of the Private Information compromised in the Data Breach; - g.
-Whether Defendant's data security systems prior to and during the Data Breach complied with applicable data security laws and regulations; - h.
-Whether Defendant's data security systems prior to and during the Data Breach were consistent with industry standards;
+Whether Defendant's data security systems prior to and during the Data